 Francis Kang is a multidisciplinary artist in Chicago.
 He is currently working on a documentary film and will be interviewing artists and participants in the exhibition as part of his film, which looks at gender, race, and class in cultural production.

-Sarabhi Kanga I am a writer and comic artist who loves Batman, grammar and the smell of paper.
-I completed a bachelors in engineering but rectified that mistake by deciding to study arts journalism at SAIC.
-I am from India and but currently reside in Chicago.
-I love making comics and my favorite medium to work in is watercolor.
-I was always an avid debater and very interested in Model UN, so political discourse is a great interest of mine, as is science.
-I hope to one day combine writing and comics into a profession for myself.
+Sarabhi Kanga is a writer and comics artist who loves Batman, grammar, and the smell of paper.
+She completed a bachelors degree in engineering but rectified that mistake by deciding to study New Arts Journalism at SAIC.
+She is from India but currently resides in Chicago.
+She loves making comics and her favorite medium to work in is watercolor.
+She was always an avid debater and very interested in Model UN, so political discourse is a great interest of hers, as is science.
+She hopes to one day combine writing and comics into a profession for herself.

 Terri Kapsalis is the author of Jane Addams’ Travel Medicine Kit, The Hysterical Alphabet, and Public Privates: Performing Gynecology from Both Ends of the Speculum.
 She is a health educator at Chicago Women’s Health Center, a founding member of Theater Oobleck, and the chair of Visual and Critical Studies at the School of the Art Institute of Chicago.

 Nia King is a queer mixed-race art activist from Boston who is proud to call Oakland home.
 She is the creator of the zine Angry Black-White Girl, the film The Craigslist Chronicles, and the podcast We Want the Airwaves: QPOC Artists on the Rise.
 You can learn more about her work at artactivistnia.com.